LendritIbrahimi/Batthew/README.md

 ## Download

-You can download Batthew from the release section.
+You can download Batthew from the [releases](https://github.com/LendritIbrahimi/Batthew/releases) page.

 ## Contributing
 ### Getting Started